ictinus0222/hackerDen/docs/dashboard-components.md

 #### Methods

 ##### `createTask(teamId, taskData)`
-Creates a new task for the specified team.
+Creates a new task for the specified team with automatic status and assignment.

 **Parameters:**
 - `teamId` (string): Team identifier